ArcanaFramework/fileformats/README.rst

 *Fileformats* provides a library of file-format types implemented as Python classes.
-The file-format types are designed to be used in type validation during the construction of data workflows (e.g. Pydra_, Fastr_), and also provide some basic data handling methods (e.g. loading data to dictionaries) and conversions between some equivalent types.
+The file-format types are designed to be used in type validation during the construction of data workflows (e.g. Pydra_, Fastr_), and also provide some basic data handling methods (e.g. loading data to dictionaries) and conversions between some equivalent types When the "extended" install option is provided.

-Unlike other file-type Python packages, *FileFormats*, supports multi-file data formats ("file sets") often found in scientific workflows, e.g. with separate header/data files, directories containing certain file types, and mechanisms to peek at metadata fields to define complex data formats or specific sub-types (e.g. functional MRI DICOM file set).
+File-format types are typically identified by a combination of file extension and "magic numbers" where applicable, however, unlike many other file-type Python packages, *FileFormats*, supports multi-file data formats ("file sets") often found in scientific workflows, e.g. with separate header/data files. *FileFormats* also provides a flexible framework to add custom identification routines for exotic file formats, e.g. formats that require inspection of headers to locate data files, directories containing certain file types, or to peek at metadata fields to define specific sub-types (e.g. functional MRI DICOM file set).

-File-format types are typically identified by a combination of file extension and "magic numbers" where applicable.
-However, *FileFormats* provides a flexible framework to add custom identification routines for exotic file formats, e.g. formats that require inspection of headers to locate data files, directories containing certain file types.
 See the `extension template <https://github.com/ArcanaFramework/fileformats-extension-template>`__ for instructions on how to design *FileFormats* extensions modules to augment the standard file-types implemented in the main repository with custom domain/vendor-specific file-format types.
+Note that *FileFormats* is a new package, and only has limited support for standard formats at this stage, although the aim is to include all the official `IANA MIME types` (hopefully by scraping that site if anyone wants to have a go 😊).

 Installation